FAQs – Cortico on Campus

 What questions are in the application?

 Preview the application questions below!
-Applications should be completed as a team – each team needs to submit one application.
+Applications should be completed as a team—each team needs to submit one application.

-• Where do you go to school?
+• Where do you go to school, and what is your class year?

 • What makes a good conversation?
 What role does a good conversation play in addressing campus challenges or fostering a stronger sense of community?